middleman/middlemanapp.com/source/basics/templating_language.html.markdown

 Middleman provides access to many templating languages to simplify your HTML development.
 The languages range from simply allowing you to use Ruby variables and loops in your pages, to providing a completely different format to write your pages in which compiles to HTML.
-Middleman ships with support for the ERB, Haml, Sass, Scss and CoffeeScript engines.
+Middleman ships with support for the ERB, Haml, Sass, SCSS and CoffeeScript engines.
 Many more engines can be enabled by including their Tilt-enabled gems.
 [See the list](/basics/template_engine_options/).

 ## Template Basics